-Style Challenges Faced by Short & Chubby Men
+Style Guide: Short & Chubby Men

 Let’s face the facts, shall we – if you’re short and stocky at the same time, dressing stylishly can be a bit of a daunting task.
 The thing is, gentlemen of this body build have to face a very unique list of challenges when it comes to dressing fashionably.